Inventory, lb : 0

 Garlic roots are harvested in the spring through early summer.

 Garlic roots, botanically classified as Allium sativum, are the long, slender taproots of the garlic plant, belonging to the Amaryllidaceae or lily family along with chives, shallots, and onions.
-The roots descend from the developing bulb during the plant’s growing cycle, generally in the fall and winter before the ground freezes, and when the plant is pulled early, the tender roots can be used as a unique culinary ingredient.
+The roots descend from the developing bulb during the pla’s growing cycle, generally in the fall and winter before the ground freezes, and when the plant is pulled early, the tender roots can be used as a unique culinary ingredient.
 Garlic roots are generally considered rare and are not commonly found in commercial markets, as growers remove the roots during the harvesting process.
 Despite their rarity, the edible roots are not a new culinary ingredient and have historically been utilized in Asian cuisine for thousands of years.
-Garlic roots can be harvested from hardneck or softneck garlic varieties and are highly favored for their subtle flavoring and crisp consistency.
+Garlic roots can be harvestefrom hardneck or softneck garlic varieties and are highly favored for their subtle flavoring and crisp consistency.
 The roots can also be sold by themselves or found still attached to green garlic, traditionally sold through farmer’s markets and specialty grocers.
 Since it is not a commonly harvested item, many chefs, restaurants, and those interested in acquiring roots make requests with garlic growers for a special harvest of the roots.